itzPhil514/itzPhil514/README.md

 ### 🚀 **Web & Mobile Developer**

-I’m a **CS: Web and Mobile Developer** graduate from **Cégep de Rosemont** and currently pursuing my studies at **ÉTS**.
+I’m a **CS: Web and Mobile Developement** graduate from **Cégep de Rosemont** and currently pursuing my studies at **ÉTS**.
 Passionate about building innovative and dynamic digital solutions, I aim to create seamless and engaging user experiences across platforms.

 ---